| |

 Storing Your Fresh Milled Flour

 Freshly milled flour is best used immediately, but if you have extra, it’s important to store it properly to maintain freshness.
-Store flour in an airtight container in a cool, dry place, such as a pantry or cupboard.
-If you have a large amount of flour, consider storing it in the freezer to extend its shelf life.
+Store flour in an airtight container in the freezer if possible.
+The good news is grains in their whole form (prior to milling) are very stable and can last for long periods of time with out degrading at all.

 Tips for Baking with Fresh Milled Flour